 Original HDR Content:

-After HDR TV, the second thing that you will need in order to shift to HDR display is HDR content.
-An HDR content can be understood as content that is made through any of the HDR formats.
+After HDR TV, the second thing that you will need to shift to HDR display is HDR content.
+HDR content can be understood as content that is made through any of the HDR formats.
 And it is necessary just because other contents can not be displayed on HDR setup.

 Playback devices are also necessary for HDR display because they assist HDR TVs in displaying HDR content.
 The commonly used playback devices include Ultra HD Blu-ray and other similar streaming devices.
 However, These devices are not necessary to be connected as smart TVs already have apps installed in them that can do the same task.